 Allicin benefits abound for those growing leeks.

-The allium family of vegetables not only add enormous nutritional value to our diet, they are anti inflammatory and contribute more to the flavour of our meals that perhaps any other veggie.
-Just where would we be without leeks for a soup, garlic for olive pate, shallots for a salad, and onion on a burger?
+The allium family of vegetables not only add enormous nutritional value to our diet, they are also anti-inflammatory and contribute more to the flavour of our meals that perhaps any other veggie.
+Just where would we be without leeks for a soup, garlic for olive pate, and shallots for a salad?

-Is it your desire to take no medication, or almost none, enjoy a long and, if you have no serious injuries, largely pain free life?
-Then make sure you are enjoying these anti inflammatory foods on a daily basis; shun fast foods.
+Is it your desire to take virtually no medication, enjoy a long and, if you have no serious injuries, largely pain free life?
+Then make sure you are enjoying these anti-inflammatory delights on a daily basis; shun fast foods.